-Bingley Music Live is committed to ensuring that disabled visitors to the festival have an equal and inclusive experience.
-Through listening to feedback and consulting with disabled professional advisors we aim to make your experience of the festival the best possible.
+Bingley Music Live is committed to ensuring that visitors to the festival with disabilities have an equal and inclusive experience.
+Through listening to feedback and consulting with professional advisors with disabilities, we aim to make your experience of the festival the best possible.

 The festival is held on a Greenfield site and as such there are sections with uneven ground and steep gradients.
 However the festival has been planned to ensure that the site is as accessible as possible.

 Bingley Music Live has attained the ‘Attitude is Everything’ charter of best practice Silver standard and is working towards achieving the gold standard.
-Attitude is Everything is a disabled charity whose purpose is to improve deaf and disabled people’s access to live music.
+Attitude is Everything is a charity for people with disabilities whose purpose is to improve deaf and disabled people’s access to live music.

 Getting there, disability accessible parking, drop off location and distances

 Myrtle Park is easy to get to from the main road and rail networks.
 Direction signage to the venue can be picked up on the approach.

 Accessible car parking for blue badge holders is available at Myrtle Park Primary School.
 The parking is limited, not pre-bookable and is allocated on a first come first serve basis over the weekend.
 The postcode of Myrtle Park Primary School is BD16 1HB.